-- 8.3 Gas pressure regulating system DuoControl CS - Have the regulating system and the hose lines replaced at the latest 10 years after manufacturing date.
-The operator is responsible for this.
+Gas pressure regulating system DuoControl CS

-Observe the manufacturer's instruction manual for the gas pressure regulating system.
+- The regulating system and the hose lines shall be changed at the latest 10 years after manufacturing date.
+The operator is responsible for this. - ▷ Also read the manufacturer's instruction manual.

 DuoControl CS is a safety gas pressure regulating system with automatic switching for a two-bottle gas system and with crash sensor.
 The DuoControl regulating system automatically switches the gas supply from the primary bottle to the reserve bottle as soon as the primary bottle is either empty or no longer ready for operation.
 The gas appliances may still continue operation.
 The DuoControl regulating system is suitable for all commercial gas bottles with liquefied gas (propane/butane) and a pressure of 0.6 bar to 16 bar.